What is Hopper Crystal?

-A hopper crystal is a form of crystal, defined by its "hoppered" shape.
+A hopper crystal is a form of crystal characterized by its stepped or pyramidal shape, resembling a miniature staircase or pyramid.

 The edges of hoppered crystals are fully developed, but the interior spaces are not filled in.
 This results in what appears to be a hollowed out step lattice formation, as if someone had removed interior sections of the individual crystals.
 In fact, the "removed" sections never filled in, because the crystal was growing so rapidly that there was not enough time (or material) to fill in the gaps.